Douglas Bader: "Big Wing" tactic

 After the war, Bader insisted that both he and Leigh-Mallory wanted the Big Wing tactic enacted in 12 Group only.
 They both believed, according to Bader, that it was impractical to use it in 11 Group, as the command was located too close to the enemy and would not have enough time to assemble.

 RAF ace Johnnie Johnson offered his own view of Bader and the Big Wing:

 Douglas was all for the Big Wings to counter the German formation[s].
 I think there was room for both tactics—the Big Wings and the small squadrons.
-It might well have been fatal had Park always tried to get his squadrons into "Balbos", for not only would they have taken longer to get to their height, but sixty or seventy packed climbing fighters could have been seen for miles and would have been sitting ducks for higher 109s.
-Also nothing would have pleased Göring more than for his 109s to pounce on large numbers of RAF fighters.
+It might well have been fatal had Park always tried to get his squadrons into Big Wings ("Balbos"), for not only would they have taken longer to get to their height, but sixty or seventy packed climbing fighters could have been seen for miles and would have been sitting ducks for higher 109s.

+Göring would have been pleased for his 109s to pounce on large numbers of RAF fighters.
 Indeed, Adolf Galland and Werner Mölders complained about the elusiveness of Fighter Command and Park's brilliance was that by refusing to concentrate his force he preserved it throughout the battle.
 This does not mean, as Bader pointed out at the time, that two or three Balbos from 10 and 12 Groups, gaining height beyond the range of the 109s, would not have played a terrific part in the fighting.

 During the Battle of Britain, Bader used three Hawker Hurricanes.
 The first was P3061, in which he scored six air victories.
 The second aircraft was unknown (possibly "P3090"), but Bader did score one victory and two damaged in it on 9 September.
 The third was V7467, in which he destroyed four more and added one probable and two damaged by the end of September.
 The machine was lost on 1 September 1941 while on a training exercise.